questdb/rust-maven-plugin/README.md

 # De-duplicating build directories when invoking `cargo build` without Maven

-If you (or your IDE) end up invoking `cargo build` on your Rust crate without the plugin, you'll notice this creates a duplicate `target` dir that will not be cleaned at the next `mvn clean`.
+If you (or your IDE) end up invoking `cargo build` on your Rust crate without the plugin, you'll notice this creates a duplicate `target` dir, inside the crate's directory, that will not be cleaned at the next `mvn clean`.

 To avoid this duplicate `target` directory problem, consider adding `.cargo/config.toml` files configured to match the `--target-dir` argument